Find the right grind setting for your

-There is no easy answer for this important question, as so many variables affect the grind, such as:
+There is no easy start for this important step, as so many variables affect the final brew, such as:

 - Burr type – conical or flat